Captain Morgane and the Golden Turtle

-Gameplay

 Plot

-It is the 17th century.
-As a young girl of eight, Morgane Castillo lives with her mother, a Spanish woman by the name of Bonita Castillo, on Bounty Island in the Caribbean.
-Her father, and Italian man named Alessandro who has taken his wife's last name, is a pirate captain whom Morgane only sees when he gets home.
+In the 17th century, an eight-year-old girl, Morgane Castillo, lives with her mother, a Spanish woman by the name of Bonita Castillo, on Bounty Island in the Caribbean.
+Her father, an Italian man named Alessandro who has taken his wife's last name, is a pirate captain whom Morgane only sees when he gets home.
 The same goes for his first mate, Diego, and Uncle Eduardo.
 Morgane spends her days doing chores, playing with her friends Nell and Bobby, and preparing for her future as pirate captain despite that it's unheard of for a woman to have that occupation and rank.
 Her life hits on hard years when first Uncle Eduardo goes missing during a storm and some time later her mother dies.
 A grieving Alessandro takes Morgane with her on his ship thereafter and the two do not return to Bounty Island until Morgane's 17th birthday.
 For her birthday, Morgane is promoted to second mate and gets to be acting captain for the day.
 She is also given two tasks: recruit three new crew members to replace the ones Alessandro fired earlier and find a job worth their time.
-Morgane gives herself a third task more: help her father finally move on from her mother's passing.
+Morgane gives herself a third task more: help her father finally move on from her mother's death.
 A fourth and fifth come her way when she sets foot ashore: her childhood friend Nell asks her to find Bobby and Morgane catches a rumor that Uncle Eduardo is still alive.